 How may one do that from a handful of small and seemingly non-descript objects?
 This is where “textile archaeology”, as a discipline, can actually perform at its best.
 So here I am, armed with this methodology and database-ready, to study textile tools in Berlin.
 Did I mention that the Hamadab finds are stored in the excavation magazines…in Sudan?
 What am I doing in Berlin then?
 Two words: Finds Office.
 And a name: Saskia Büchner.
 I use caps for both because I feel like they are equally as great and so closely interrelated.
 If the War Office was the place in England where everything and everybody of importance transited during WWII, then the Finds Office is where every objects discovered during Hamadab (& others!) excavations attain their coveted status of “archaeological artefacts”.

 Every piece is inventoried, recorded, drawn, and photographed, from hundreds of kilograms of pottery sherds, to arrow heads, to…spindle whorls!
 And when I say “recorded”, I mean top-of-the-line minute details which, in the case of textile implements, can make a world of difference.
 The weight of the tool is particularly important to measure.
 I almost fell off my chair when Saskia mentioned she made estimations of calculated weight for spindle whorl fragments!
-This thorough approach, expertly handled by Saskia through her database and photo libraries, meant that going to Berlin was the natural and easy first step.
+This thorough approach has been promoted since the beginning of the excavation and implemented through a network of databases and photo libraries created by Pawel Wolf, Ulrike Nowotnick and Catharine Hof, and curated by Saskia since 2014.
+Her expert handling meant that going to Berlin was the natural and easy first step.
 I now have every information I could possibly need to proceed with my study and analyses.
 Seeing the objects in person would of course be an appreciable cherry-on-the-cake, but in the meantime, I gained invaluable insights while saving much time and financial resources.